gilkeidar/ByteFrost/README.md

 Documentation for the ByteFrost computer.
 Includes hardware documentation (i.e. schematics) and software documentation (instruction set specifications, control signal lists, each instruction's micro-code and structure, and assembly syntax).
 For more documentation, see the [wiki](https://github.com/gilkeidar/ByteFrost/wiki).

 ## Programs
 Programs written in ByteFrost assembly that can be compiled using the assembler and run on the ByteFrost computer.
+Each program comes with the assembly code (`.asm` file), machine language compilation (`.mlg` file), and a binary file (`.bin` file).